thalient-ai/zotero-scripts/README.md

 1. Download the desired script(s) from this repository.
 2. Open Zotero.
 3. Go to `Tools > Developer > Run JavaScript`.
 4. Copy and paste the script content into the Zotero JavaScript console.
+The `.js` files can be opened in a text editor like Notepad++.
 5. Press `Run`.

 If you clone or fork the repository, you can add the scripts (.js) to your Zotero library by going to `File` -> `Add Attachment` -> `Add Link to File...`.
 This will add the script to your library, but pull it from your local GitHub directory.